 These steps outline a simple and effective strategy as you start your journey to setting career goals:

 - Find support from those close to you

-Find your personal motivation and self-discipline
+Step #1: Find your personal motivation and self-discipline

 Motivation is a fickle emotion that is very difficult to grasp.
-We hold the belief that everything we get done is because motivation strikes us at just the right time.
-Sadly, that is not the case.
+We often believe that we can only get things done if motivation strikes us at just the right time.

 Did you know that you can create motivation, instead of waiting for it to come around?

-Here are just a handful of them:
+Here are just a handful of ways to motivate yourself:

-- Make a reward system for yourself after reaching specific milestones;
+- Make a reward system for yourself after reaching specific milestones,

-- Analyze your lack of motivation to find out what prevents you from moving forward;
+- Analyze your lack of motivation to find out what prevents you from moving forward,

-Find support from those close to you
+Step #2: Find support from those close to you

 We’ve mentioned that a friend or a coworker who has similar goals as your own can be a good motivator.